35 Beautiful Braided Updos For Black Women

 28. Tri-Braided Bun

 If you have a round or heart-shaped face, you need to try out this hair look.
-While the bangs frame your face and make it look slim, the bun adds height and makes it look longer.
+It is even great if bangs frame your face as it will make your face look slim since the bun adds height and makes it look longer.

 30. The Side Braids

 Ladies, get ready to be fierce!
 Show off your inner warrior!
-Braid one side of your hair in thin cornrows, leaving the rest curly and free.
+Braid one side of your hair in thin cornrows or micro braids, leaving the rest curly and free.

 31. Criss-Crossed Long Mohawk